harness/developer-hub/docs/platform/variables-and-expressions/harness-variables.md

 #### HARNESS_KUBE_CONFIG_PATH

 While this doesn't follow the typical Harness expression syntax, `${HARNESS_KUBE_CONFIG_PATH}` is an expression referencing the path to a Harness-generated kubeconfig file containing the credentials you provided to Harness.
-The credentials can be used by kubectl commands by exporting its value to the KUBECONFIG environment variable.
+The credentials can be used by kubectl commands by exporting their value to the KUBECONFIG environment variable.

 Harness only generates this kubeconfig file when a delegate is outside of the target cluster and is making a remote connection.
 When you set up the Kubernetes cluster connector to connect to the cluster, you select the **Specify master URL and credentials** option.
 The master URL and credentials you supply in the connector are put in the kubeconfig file and used by the remote delegate to connect to the target cluster.